Visit Tulum: Top 21 Things To Do and Must-See Attractions

 How to get by plane to Tulum?

-Therefore, you have to take a flight to Cancun (ex: Iberia, Aeromexico, Interjet, KLM, etc.), and then transfer from Cancun to Tulum.
+Until recently, there was no airport in Tulum, and the nearest airport was Cancun.
+So you had to take a flight to Cancun (e.g. Iberia, Aeromexico, Interjet, KLM, etc.), then transfer from Cancun to Tulum (3h15).

-To find a cheap flight to Cancun, I suggest you use our flight comparator in partnership with Skyscanner, it’s the guarantee to pay the best price!
+To find a cheap flight to Tulum or Cancun, I recommend using our flight comparison service in partnership with Skyscanner.
+You’re guaranteed to pay the best price!

 Rent a car in Tulum